Difference Between Mutual Funds and ETF

 Origin – The mutual fund origin at least in the United States can be traced to the 1929s.
 The ETFs have a comparatively newer origin, dating to the 1990s.

 Fund manager – Mutual funds are known best because they have fund managers.
-These managers develop strategies and work actively in growing the pooled money.
+These managers develop strategies and work actively to grow the pooled money.
 While ETFs are passive funds.
 They are indexed and work with a market index.

 Buying and selling – When an investor wants to buy or sell a mutual fund, then he or she will have to do so directly with the fund company.
 For ETFs, investors can buy or sell from other investors.
 This process is similar to stocks buying and selling the system.